 All of these complementary therapies help reduce the intensity of cravings, which can be very uncomfortable in detox.
 Clients in detox are encouraged to exercise and get adequate sleep to help them maintain a stable mood.

-A central focus in non-medical detox is fostering motivation to continue with treatment after detox.
+A central focus in non-medical detox is fostering motivation to continue with treatment after your drug detox in Los Angeles.
 Motivational interviewing, an effective short-term therapy, is used to help clients identify personal reasons for wanting to recover from their addiction.
 It helps to build motivation to enter treatment.
-Psychoeducational groups during detox help clients better understand addiction, how it’s treated and how recovery occurs, which imparts hope that recovery is possible.
+Psychoeducational groups during detox help clients better understand addiction, how it’s treated, and how recovery occurs, which builds hope that recovery is possible.

 Care providers in detox help clients address barriers to treatment, such as dependent children at home or a lack of transportation or funding.
 They help facilitate the transition from detox to treatment.

 Detox has very little impact on addiction.
 Addiction is characterized by compulsive substance abuse despite the negative consequences that result, and treating it requires addressing a person’s multiple needs.3 Treatment after detox is aimed at preventing relapse by addressing underlying issues and restoring function to all areas of your life.

 Common underlying issues behind an addiction include a history of trauma, co-occurring mental illnesses like anxiety and depression, and the kind of chronic stress that comes from poverty or living with illness or abuse.
 The underlying causes of addiction must be identified and resolved for a successful recovery.